 The New Forest Cicada can be up to 3cm long and has clear visible gold rings and large transparent wings.
 In their last spring before emergence, the nymphs build a turret like structure from clay and leaf matter on the surface of the soil.
 These turrets are a reliable means of identifying breeding sites for the species, and can be found at any time between mid-March and late summer, even after the adults have long emerged.

 In England, it has only ever been found in the New Forest.
 It inhabits woodland rides and glades that are in plenty of sunshine.
 It has also been found in sunny areas between open grass/heathland and woodland with a scrub edge.

 Survey for New Forest Cicada, 2017

-The New Forest Cicada has always had a limited distribution within the New Forest, Hampshire.
+The New Forest Cicada has always had a limited distribution within the UK, being found only in the New Forest, Hampshire.
 No confirmed sightings of the species have been made since the early 1990s, despite extensive searches during the period 1996-2014.

 In 2018 we undertook extensive surveys at key sites in the New Forest, but sadly found no signs of the cicada.